 Outside of work and volunteering, Dan achieved his private pilot’s license in 2022 and enjoys flying and running.
 He and his wife Timberly live in Ashwaubenon.

 Steve Wilda plays tuba in the Civic Symphony of Green Bay.
-Of all the low brass instruments he plays, including euphonium and trombone, the tuba seems to provide the most opportunities.
-Steve also plays with the Green Bay City Band, Green Bay Packers Tailgaters Band, the Newtonburg Brass Band, St. Norbert Community Band, Yuletide Carolers and various brass ensembles throughout Northeast Wisconsin.
+Of all the low brass instruments he plays, including euphonium and trombone, the tuba has provided the most performance opportunities.
+Steve also plays with the Weidner Philharmonic, Green Bay City Band, Green Bay Packers Tailgaters Band, the Newtonburg Brass Band, St. Norbert Community Band, Vento Winds, and various brass ensembles throughout Northeast Wisconsin.
 He also sings with the Yuletide Carolers in December at The Union Hotel.

-Steve says that Civic provides him with the opportunity to play with a group of musicians who just love to play.
-It’s also one of the few places where he gets the chance to play orchestral literature.
+Steve says that Civic provides him with the opportunity to play with a group of local musicians who just love to play.
+It’s also one of the few places with a regular opportunity to play orchestral literature.
 For tuba, it usually means counting measures of rest rather than playing.
-However, he says “when I do get to play it can be pretty exciting.”
+However, he says, “When I do get to play, it can be pretty exciting.”

 John Kolar plays the double bass in the Civic Symphony of Green Bay.
 He had a double bass in storage for many years that was in need of repair and adjustment.
 So, he took it to Larry’s String Workshop and then Larry suggested he attend a symphony rehearsal.
 They were apparently always in need of more basses.
 Fearing this all might be well over his head, he didn’t bring his bass to that first rehearsal.
 After hearing the orchestra and meeting members of the bass section, he knew there would be much to learn before he felt ready to join the group, but he became enchanted with the idea of being a part of the group.
 He brought his bass to the next week’s rehearsal and played well enough in tune to be an acceptable walk-on with plenty of room to grow.